Updated: Jan 31

 I completed UC San Diego's Lactation Educator Counselor certification program (with a final grade of 98%!) and have completed other certification courses in pregnancy and postpartum nutrition, as well as pregnancy and postpartum exercise with Girls Gone Strong

-I've worked with thousands of mothers on weight loss through lactation
+I've worked with over 800 mothers on weight loss through lactation

 Wow!
 A lot can happen in three years!